Exams & Semester dates

 Here you can find current information on upcoming examination periods and semester dates:

 - You may withdraw from an examination which you are taking for the first time up two three working days (Monday–Friday, excluding public holidays) before the examination date.
-You can withdraw from examinations via the Mein Campus portal.
+You can withdraw from examinations via the Campo portal.
 Your registration for the examination is cancelled on withdrawal and you must re-register for the examination in the new semester (see Section 10 ABMPO).
 You can withdraw from resitting examinations only if you have legitimate reasons, see Section 2 below for more information.

 - In addition, you can withdraw before every examination after the three-day deadline has passed if you have a legitimate reason.
 These reasons include illness, which must be confirmed by submitting a doctor’s certificate and the relevant form (“Notification of illness”) to the Examinations Office (see section 10 ABMPO).